 Get yourself a financially savvy mentor or a non-exec finance director for instance.

-need to be able to challenge figures as the business grows.
-If it is not your specialty, have you envisaged attending a course in finances for non-financial managers?
+You need to be able to challenge figures as the business grows.
+If it is not your speciality, have you envisaged attending a course in finances for non-financial managers?
 If not, do so.
 You’ll survive!

 You found the business, and then you have to build a team.
 Failure happens inevitably when you think you can do everything!

 Be able to provide evidence of your social impact.